 Step 2: Website Structure Review

-One of the biggest mistakes we see when conducting SEO Audits is when businesses try to rank just one service or product page, instead of individual service or product pages.
-For example, most services businesses have a webpage called “Services” (this is our page for reference).
-In terms of usability, that page is great because it’s a quick reference that visitors can use to see which services the business provides.
+One of the biggest mistakes we see when conducting SEO audits is when businesses try to rank just one service or product page, instead of individual service or product pages.
+For example, most services business websites have a page called “Services” (this is our page for reference).
+In terms of usability, that page is helpful because it’s a quick index page that visitors can reference to see which services the business provides.

 This is why it’s important to have individual product and service pages if you want to have a shot at ranking when prospects search for those products or services.
 So step 2 is a fairly quick and easy test.
 Does the website have individual pages for each product or service?
 Or does the website have just one “Services” or “Products” page?